About the project

-That was the premise of the first season of Hellier, a five-part documentary series, a true labor of love from all those involved.
-The first season was put together on a shoestring budget with camera and gear that the director, Karl Pfeiffer, and his friends could put together.
+That was the premise of the five-part first season of Hellier, a paranormal documentary series and true labor of love from all those involved.
+The first season was put together on a shoestring budget with only the collection of prosumer DSLR cameras that the director, Karl Pfeiffer, and his friends could assemble.

-But the Hellier project didn't stop there.
+But Hellier didn't stop there.
 Despite spending hundreds of hours in the editing bay and releasing season one to much acclaim in January of 2019, the team continued to research and explore, and the case only blossomed.
-After thousands of miles of driving, months of research and filming, Hellier now returns in November 2019 with a full second season run, comprised of ten full-length episodes.
+After thousands of miles of driving, months of research and filming, Hellier returned just 10 months later, in November of 2019, with a second season run of ten full-length episodes.

-Like season one, Hellier Two was completely self-funded, in large part almost entirely with the money that Hellier Season One made.
-Due to that small boost in resources, Karl managed to upgrade his equipment in order to further the cinematic feel that made season one so compelling to many viewers, yet still remain entirely self-produced.
+Like season one, Hellier Two was completely self-funded, almost entirely with the money that Hellier Season One made.
+Due to that modest boost, Karl upgraded his equipment in order to better embrace the cinematic feel that made season one so compelling to many viewers, while still remaining entirely self-produced.

-Hellier Season One was completely self-funded, and we wanted to get these episodes out to you, the viewer, without anything in the way.
+Despite Hellier being completely self-funded, we wanted to get these episodes out to you, the viewer, without anything in the way.
 No paywalls.
 No subscriptions.
 No pay-per-download.
 But this project took hundreds of hours to complete and a bit of help goes a long way to improve our work and make it easier to bring more content like this to you.
 Cameras, lenses, mics, travel costs, rentals, insurance, licenses, software, hardware, web-hosting, domain names, and digital storage all add up quickly, especially while trying to stay competitive in a creative world that's demanding higher quality every year.